navjotts/raw-download-url/README.md

 2. Dropbox

 ### TODOs
-* I made something fast as I needed it - I haven't spent any time in thinking what could be the best way to do this (regex?) - please feel free to make a PR and improve
+* I made something fast as I needed it - please feel free to make a PR and improve
 * Add support for other cloud providers (Box, AWS, etc)